prosvita/QIRIMTATARTILI/text/ernest_heminguey/__kilimancaro_qarları/_part/ernest_heminguey__kilimancaro_qarları_part_2.en.md

 "I had a good sleep.

-Did you walk far?"
+Did you walk far?

-— "No.
+— No.

 Just around behind the hill.